The Purpose Of The 12 Steps

-The 12 Steps were created by the founders of Alcoholics Anonymous to establish guidelines for the best way to overcome an addiction to alcohol.
-The program gained enough success in its early years for other addiction support groups to adapt the steps to their own needs.
+The 12 Steps were created by the founders of Alcoholics Anonymous to establish guidelines to overcome an addiction to alcohol.
+The program gained enough success in its early years for other addiction support groups to adapt the steps to their specific substance or addictive behavior.

-Although the 12 Steps are heavy on spirituality, many nonreligious people have found the program immensely helpful.
-The language emphasizes the presence of God as each participant understands him, allowing for different interpretations and religious beliefs.
+Although the 12 Steps are based on spiritual principles, many nonreligious people have found the program immensely helpful.
+The language emphasizes the presence of God as each participant understands God, allowing for different interpretations and religious beliefs.

 Because recovery is a lifelong process, there’s no wrong way to approach the 12 Steps as the participant tries to figure out what works best for their individual needs.
-In fact, most participants find that as they grow in their recovery they will need to revisit some steps or even tackle more than one of the steps at a time.
+In fact, most participants find that as they grow in their recovery they will need to revisit some steps or even tackle more than one step at a time.
 Steps 1, 2, and 3 are considered the foundation of a 12-Step program and are recommended to practice daily.

 Here are the 12 Steps as defined by Alcoholics Anonymous: